 “It’s so important right now to get your name out there as an artist to attract as many opportunities as possible.
 The artist opportunities that STEPS generates have really helped ease the financial burden of the pandemic.”– Heidi Berton, Toronto Artist

-We are thrilled to launch the CreateSpace BIPOC Public Art Residency, a national program designed in consultation with advisors from coast to coast, to provide emerging Black, Indigenous and racialized artists with the skills, relationships and practical experience needed to take their public art practice to the next level.
-This program is running from March to December 31, 2021.
+CreateSpace Public Art Residency is a national program that launched in 2021 and designed in consultation with advisors from coast to coast, to provide emerging Black, Indigenous and racialized artists with the skills, relationships and practical experience needed to take their public art practice to the next level.

 Past program partners include: